Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Analytic structure of the QCD free energy for small quark mass

-Here, \(\g\), \(\beta\) and \(\delta\) are the relevant scaling function and critical exponents; \(z_0\) and the curvature parameters of \(\tpc(\mb)\), \(\kappa^B_{2,4}\), are non-universal but unique definite for QCD.
-Current lattice QCD calculations obtained that \(\kappa^B_4\) is consistent with zero within the precision of the calculation~\cite{Bazavov:2018mes}; based on this we set \(\kappa^B_4\) and possible higher order corrections denoted by ellipses to zero in what follows.
-The physical strange quark mass is denoted by \(\ms\).
-The function \(\F\) characterizes small deviations, if any, from the scaling behavior, and is analytic in all its arguments.
-Lattice calculations have provided evidence that chiral observables of QCD with physical values up/down quark masses are well-described by Eq.~\eqref{eq:M} by including only small corrections from \(\F\)~\cite{Ding:2019prx, Li:2017aki, Ejiri:2009ac, Kaczmarek:2011zz}.
-Since \(\F\) is not expected to have any singularities close to zero chemical potential, the analyticity of \(M\) in the complex-\(\mb\) plane is governed by the analytic structure of the universal function \(\g\).
+In equation~\eqref{eq:M}, \(\g\) is the universal scaling function~\footnote{ This is the so-called magnetic equation of state for three-dimensional O(4) (Z(2)) universality class if QCD has a second (first) order phase transition in the massless limit for u/d-quarks.
+The mapping~\eqref{eq:z} was established for the second order phase transition in the chiral limit.
+Our analysis however can be extended to a first order phase transition case, if lattice QCD provides non-universal input on mapping parameters. }, \(\beta\) and \(\delta\) are the universal critical exponents; while \(z_0\) and the curvature parameters of \(\tpc(\mb)\), \(\kappa^B_{2,4}\), are non-universal.
+Current lattice QCD calculations established that \(\kappa^B_4\) is consistent with zero within the precision of the calculation~\cite{Bazavov:2018mes}; based on this we set \(\kappa^B_4\) and possible higher order corrections denoted by ellipses to zero in what follows.
+The physical strange quark mass is denoted by \(\ms\). {For simplicity, we only consider the leading singular contribution in Eq.~\eqref{eq:M}.
+There are also sub-leading scaling corrections (see e.g. Ref.~\cite{amit2005field}).
+However, they do not modify the location of the singularities in \(\{T, \mb, m\}\)-plane and, therefore, are not important in the context of our work.} The function \(\F\) characterizes small deviations, if any, from the scaling behavior.
+Lattice calculations have provided evidence that chiral observables of QCD with physical values of u/d-quark masses are well-described by Eq.~\eqref{eq:M} by including only small corrections from \(\F\)~\cite{Ding:2019prx, Li:2017aki, Ejiri:2009ac, Kaczmarek:2011zz}.
+Since \(\F\) is not expected to have any singularities close to zero chemical potential~\footnote{We can definitively state that the so-called thermal singularities originating from zeroes of the inverse Fermi-Dirac function will not modify our analysis as they lead to the radius of convergence $R/T<\pi$.}, the analyticity of \(M\) in the complex-\(\mb\) plane is governed by the analytic structure of the universal function \(\g\).
 The corresponding universal chiral behavior of the QCD free energy is given by \((m_l/\ms)^{1+1/\delta} f(z)\), where the scaling function \(f(z)\) is related to \(\g\) through: \( \g = zf^\prime(z)/(\beta\delta) - (1+ 1/\delta) f (z) \); the prime denotes the derivative with respect to \(z\).